roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 The point of this example is to show how quickly maintenance can become a problem when dealing with many deployments across multiple teams/environments.

-For instance, this example shows that 5 unique sets of manifests would need to be maintained for this single deployment.
+For instance, this example shows that five unique sets of manifests would need to be maintained for this single deployment.

 ## Solution